 - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another bucket on the same target.
-The target name and its parameters will appear in the Targets drop-down box. - The IP address of the IBM COS server. - The access key ID and secret access key, which provide at least write access to the respective bucket. - Select a separate bucket for each source you want to pair with the target, to which the account has at least write access.
+The target name and its parameters will appear in the Targets drop-down box. - · The IP address of the IBM COS server.

+- The access key ID and secret access key, which provide at least write access to the respective bucket. - Provide the name of a separate bucket for each source, to which the account has at least write access.